Mkrolick/Mkrolick/README.md

 ### the fine print

-i survived **trigeminal neuralgia** for two years - nicknamed *the suicide disease*. it's one of the most painful condition known to medicine (worse than childbirth). i'm still here, and i don't plan on slowing down.
+i survived **trigeminal neuralgia** for two years (known as the suicide disease). it's one of the most painful condition known to medicine (worse than childbirth). i'm still here, and i don't plan on slowing down.